If you’re considered switching colleges and want to learn how to write a college transfer essay, read on.

 This part of your essay should be tailored specifically to your transfer college.
 If you can plug in any college name and use the same essay, you’ll need to add more details and continue working on it.

-Another factor to consider when discussing how to write a college transfer essay is taking responsibility for any shortcomings.
+Another factor to consider is taking responsibility for any shortcomings.
 If you’re transferring colleges and have low grades or otherwise unfavorable aspects on your application, you should hold yourself accountable in your essay.

 Do not blame your current school for your low grades.
 Even if you had a poor experience that made it difficult to excel, your grades are ultimately your responsibility.
 Explain how you will improve in your transfer school and the steps you’ve taken to become a stronger student.

-While you of course want to avoid using slang or distasteful language, you should let your personality shine through and give your essay a more conversant feel.
+While you, of course, want to avoid using slang or distasteful language, you should let your personality shine through and give your essay a more conversational feel.

 The admissions committee should feel like they’re getting to know more about your essence and values, not just your impeccable writing skills—although those are essential to demonstrate too!